 Buy a gift voucher – Many businesses need cashflow right now so they can keep paying their staff and their bills.
 Gift vouchers are a great way to help with this.
 Buy one for yourself and have something to look forward to in a few months’ time, buy one for your mum and leave it in her letterbox, whatever you do just make sure you buy.
 Head to your favourite restaurant’s website or give them a call to find out if they sell vouchers.
-Or dig a little deeper and participate in the voucher auction that Grow Assembly is running on its website, selling vouchers to the highest bidder then using the money to buy more vouchers from a different group of restaurants.
+Hospitality Heroes is a campaign encouraging people to buy vouchers by throwing in wine with every purchase.
+If your venue wants to take part and join the likes of Attica, Matilda and more, get in touch with Hospitality Heroes.

 Take it away – If you’ve ever wanted to enjoy Stalactites’ moussaka, Etta’s pommes Anna or Bar Lourinhã’s chickpeas with Netflix on in the background, your time has come.
-Dozens of Melbourne restaurants are adding special take-away menus to their regular offer, featuring dishes that will travel well.
+Dozens of Melbourne restaurants are adding special takeaway menus to their regular offer, featuring dishes that will travel well.
 Some are delivering, but mostly it's a pick-up situation, so check each restaurant’s details before you order.
 See Dani Valent’s #savehospo Instagram highlight or our own Instagram Stories for the latest.
-Plus, plenty of cafes, bakeries and other venues that previously did both take-away and dine-in have switched to take-away only.
-Keep supporting them – a quick visit is a visit all the same.
+Plus, plenty of cafes, bakeries and bars are open for takeaway and ready for your business.

 Buy a cookbook - Local specialist Books for Cooks is still open for business.
 Its bricks and mortar store at Queen Victoria Market has strict social distancing rules in place and, for those of you shopping online, you can now find the store's entire range there.
 The team are shipping books daily and are offering free postage to select suburbs in Melbourne.
 Keep yourself busy and stock up on a book (perhaps from a Victorian chef) today.

 Get a box of vegetables – Keep local farmers in business by buying a box of fresh produce as close to the source as possible.
 Victorian Farmers’ Markets are continuing to run, as are our city's other fresh food markets: Queen Victoria, South Melbourne, Prahran, Preston and more.
-If you need to order online, try a local vegetable box service that uses produce grown in Victoria.
-Many traders at South Melbourne and Prahran markets are offering delivery at the moment.
-Plus Theodore’s, a small restaurant in Brunswick, has decided to shift its focus to creating boxes for pick-up featuring produce from the restaurant’s suppliers and other local businesses.
+If you need to order online, try a local vegetable box service that uses produce grown in Victoria, such as North Side Fruit and Veg.
+Many traders at South Melbourne, Prahran and Queen Victoria markets are offering delivery at the moment.
+Plus, several restaurants around town, including Theodore’s, Marion and more, have shifted focus to selling produce boxes from their suppliers and other local businesses.

-Buy some merch – Did you know that between Lune’s socks (or pins!), Leonardo’s T-shirts and St Ali’s caps, you could almost go head-to-toe in Melbourne restaurant merch?
-Attica and A1 Bakery also do tees, while Market Lane has some fine-looking and roomy totes.
+Buy some merch – Did you know that between Lune’s socks (or pins!), A1 Bakery's T-shirts and St Ali’s caps, you could almost go head-to-toe in Melbourne restaurant merch?
+Attica also does tees, while Market Lane has some fine-looking and roomy totes.
 And that’s just the start.
 Rep your favourite local businesses and show them their community is there for them.

-Hang on to your MFWF ticket – Yes, we’ve had to postpone our March program.
-We’re devastated, as are our many friends and partners who were working with us on events.
-The best thing you can do is hold on to your ticket and show the industry that they’ll have customers ready and waiting for them in spring 2020.
+Hang on to your MFWF ticket – Yes, the postponement of our March program feels like a while ago.
+Rest assured, we're continuing to work through how and when we can safely stage our events, and will keep ticketholders informed along the way.
+The best thing you can do is hold on to your ticket, if possible, and show the industry that they’ll have customers ready and waiting for them later in 2020.